 Carly Lavings (She/her)

-My role is the Persons with Disabilities Representative on the Student Representative Council (SAC) and currently an acting Deputy Chair on the SAC Executive, with my term commencing in March 2021.
-I am currently a full-time, 2nd year student living on campus studying a Bachelor of Arts and in Western Civilisation/Bachelor of International Studies.
-As an extension of my membership with the SAC, I am involved in the Activation Working Party, Student Services and Amenities Fees Advisory Group, Safe and Respectful Communities Working Party and Student Mental Health Advisory Group.
-Outside of these commitments, I am a volunteer for the Make-A-Wish foundation and has a previous history in offering volunteer tutoring services for those with learning disabilities.
+My role is the Persons with Disabilities Representative on the Student Representative Council (SAC), with my term commencing in March 2021.
+I am currently a full-time, 3rd year student studying a Bachelor of Arts and in Western Civilisation/Bachelor of International Studies.
+I previously studied on campus at Kooloobong for two years.
+During 2021, I was the acting Deputy Chair of the SAC and involved in the Activation Working Party, Student Services and Amenities Fees Advisory Group, Safe and Respectful Communities Working Party and Student Mental Health Advisory Group.
+I was also on the executive team of the Conference of Youth Climate Statement team which established tangible climate change commitments for the University to uphold.
+Outside of these commitments, I am a volunteer for Lifeline Australia and have a previous history in offering volunteer tutoring services for those with learning disabilities.
+I also love to dance, write and play piano.

-I am deeply passionate about mental health issues and ensuring that those voices of underrepresented groups is heard.
-I also aim to connect deeply and empathetically to the issues to that students face and not only made sure these responses are heard and acted upon but understood and validated.
-I am currently working on fostering a community within the university which promotes healthy, informal support to those in need.
-Hopefully you get to see my friendly face around campus and encourage you to approach me in person or online with concerns and questions as well as passions, interests, and ideas.
-My approach is to work collaboratively with others and would welcome anyone to work with me.
+I am deeply passionate about mental health issues, women’s safety and giving voices to the voiceless.
+I strive to always be learning about university policy and listening to alternate experiences to mine to enact tangible, meaningful change.
+I am currently working on fostering a community within the university which promotes healthy, informal support to those in need by adding spaces of communication regarding mental health.
+My current project is seeking to implement more safe spaces for students with disabilities around campus.
+If you see me around, I encourage you to approach me in person or online with concerns and questions as well as passions, interests, and ideas.
+My approach is to work collaboratively with others and I’m always open to new perspectives and feedback.

 UOW Pulse Representative